a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/prep/Grammer.md

     - I love cats. (general)
     - **The** cats are cute. (specific ones)

-- if we compare btw same categ
+- if we compare btw same categories then we use " any other "
+- otherwise we use only " any "